Doing Business with the City

 How We Procure Commodities, Services, and Construction

-The city of Clearwater procurement process is governed by the Code of Ordinances, City of Clearwater, Articles & Divisions, Sections 2.541 through 2.564.
+The city of Clearwater procurement process is governed by the Code of Ordinances, city of Clearwater, Articles & Divisions, Sections 2.541 through 2.564.
 Under the Code, several different procedures may be used for purchases.
 These are:

 • Formal Solicitations: Purchases exceeding $50,000.00 are handled via Invitation to Bid (ITB), Request for Proposals (RFP), or Request for Qualifications (RFQ).